 Decanter’s reviews tend to contradict other reviews and are not considered as significant as other national or international publications.
 Readers must have a paid subscription to access their wine reviews.

 The Wine School

 While the school’s reviews don’t have the Wine Spectator’s or Advocate’s breadth, they are essential to buying wine in Philadelphia and Pennsylvania.
 The school only reviews wines that are available in PA Wine & Spirits Wine Stores.
 You can check out our wine reviews here.

 Modern Wine Critics

 Specialized publications are often the link between winemakers and consumers.
 High points and accolades can change the future of a wine producer, but as a wine connoisseur, one must be careful not to get influenced by a single good review.
-The following are the most influential critics, publications, and wine reviewers around.
+The following are the most influential critics, publications, and wine reviewers.
 Getting to know them will broaden your wine knowledge.
-They may even inspire you to write your own reviews.
+They may even inspire you to write your reviews.

 Each of the wine magazines listed here rates wine slightly differently.
-You may find that the wine ratings of specific critics align closely with your preferences.
+However, you may find that the wine ratings of specific critics align closely with your preferences.

 The scale used for reviewing wines is pretty straightforward.
 Quality wines will be graded between 87 to 100 points.
 Anything below an 87 is not worth buying.
 A wine rated above 91 is exceptional, and a wine rated above 95 will be insanely good.

 The sweet spot for quality for value typically ranges from 88 to 91 points.
 But what does the scale mean?
 It’s all about typicity.
 A Cabernet from Napa is a very different wine than a Sauvignon Blanc from New Zealand, so they are rated differently.
 A 95-point Napa Cabernet that costs $100 means it is an exceptional Napa Cabernet for the price.